 Seagle himself is an interesting character.
 While he leads a seemingly normal life writing comic books for his job and living with a loving but nagging girlfriend, his inner self is darkly vibrant and intriguing.
 Throughout the novel Seagle slides down into deep despair, which makes sense considering the conflict is mostly internal.
 Seagle resurfaces later in the story as a (mostly) normal human being after the stunning climax.
 The plot for It’s a Bird is relatively simple, but like its artwork uses this simplicity to draw in the reader and make emotions hit home.

 However, while the plot is straightforward as whole throughout the novel it strays and roams, detailing Seagle’s acute case of Superman’s writer’s block.
 Seagle presents his myriad and fragmented ideas for Superman in little, twisted vignettes sprinkled throughout the novel.
 These one to two page spreads are different from the rest of the novel both visually and conceptually, and serve as the link between the Superman mythos and Seagle’s inner conflict.
 He uses these little blurbs to expound on, or rather dissect, each aspect of Superman’s history and personality.
 Seagle takes Superman’s invulnerability, his secret identity, his weakness, and even his costume design and twists them, making them the inspiration for the increasingly touching and nightmarish vignettes mentioned earlier.
 Each vignette has its own visual style, ranging from completely abstract to extremely realistic.
 Seagle also pens in several flashbacks to his childhood, which are much brighter and simpler than the rest of the novel.
 These flashbacks maintain a sense of innocence and youth in order to contrast the dark vignettes of the adult Seagle.
+This book is inspired by Seagle’s linked, twin childhood fears of Superman and Huntington’s.
+Unlike Superman, not very many people want to talk about Huntington’s disease, even though a lot of people carry it.

 Why would people talk about the time bomb tick, tick, ticking away in their veins?